mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Data Aggregation
 Data aggregation refers to the collection of data from multiple sources to bring all the data together into a common athenaeum for the purpose of reporting and/or analysis.

 * Data aggregation is the process of compiling typically some large amounts of information from a given database and organizing it into a more consumable and comprehensive medium.

 * For example, read customer data from a data source, read products data from another data source, then write algorithms to find average age of customer by product

 * For example, read users data from a data source, read movies from another data source, read ratings from a data source, and fianlly find median rating for movies rated last year

 ![](./images/data-aggregation-02.png)

 What is Data Aggregation?
 Data aggregators summarize data from multiple data sources.
 They provide capabilities for multiple aggregate measurements, such as sum, median, average and counting.

 In a nutshell, we can say that data aggregation is the process of bringing together data from multiple sources and consolidating it in a storage solution for data analysis and reporting.

 ## Data Governance

 What does data governance mean?
 Data governance means setting internal standards—data policies—that apply to how data is gathered, stored, processed, and disposed of.
 It governs who can access what kinds of data and what kinds of data are under governance.

 According to Bill Inmon (father of Data Warehousing):
 "Data governance is about providing oversight to ensure the data brings value and supports the business strategy, which is the high-level business plan to achieve the business goals.
 Data governance is important to protect the needs of all stakeholders."
+Data privacy and security should be considered in every phase of the data lifecycle.

 ![](./images/data_governance.png)

 Accoring to [Snowflake](https://www.snowflake.com/wp-content/uploads/2022/10/2022_5_Components_Data_Governance.pdf): the following are the 5 critical components of successful Data Governance:1.
 Data Architecture2.
 Data Quality3.
 Data Management4.
 Data Security5.
 Data Compliance

 ## What is Data Visualization?
 Data visualization is the representation of data through use of common graphics, such as charts, plots, infographics, and even animations.
 These visual displays of information communicate complex data relationships and data-driven insights in a way that is easy to understand.

 #### Spark Job Visualization:
 ![](./images/spark-job-stages-01.png)